 Students who decrease their unit load during the course of the term or receive an FX at the end of the term must notify the TU Certifying Official.
-Failure to do so could result in termination of benefits and a financial debt to the U.S. Department of Veterans Affairs.
+Failure to do so could result in termination of benefits and financial debt to the U.S. Department of Veterans Affairs.

 Change of Major

 Veterans may change their academic major once without VA approval.
 For more than one change of major, however, veterans are required to undergo counseling by the VA.
 A change of major with the VA is required whenever veterans make a curriculum change in which any of the courses for which VA benefits were previously received do not transfer into the new program or whenever students declare a new major or matriculate at a different institution.